-It’s important for a small business owners to keep an eye on the short-term financial health of their companies since problems in this area can be disastrous, even leading to the business closing permanently.
-Great ways to get a quick snapshot of short-term financial health and efficiency of the company is by calculating working capital and the working capital ratio.
+As a small-business owner, it’s important for you to keep an eye on the short-term financial health of your company, because short-term challenges can turn into long-term issues.
+So how do you get an accurate picture of your company’s financial health?
+A great way to get a quick snapshot of short-term financial health and the efficiency of your company is by calculating working capital and the working capital ratio.

 Working Capital and the Working Capital Ratio

-Working capital is a basic measure of liquidity that shows the ability of a company to meet its current financial obligations and remain solvent.
+Working capital is a basic measure of liquidity that shows the ability of your company to meet its current financial obligations and remain solvent.
 You calculate it by taking the company’s current assets and subtracting its current liabilities.
-If a company has $500,000 in current assets and $200,000 in current liabilities, its working capital is $300,000.
+If your company has $500,000 in current assets and $200,000 in current liabilities, your working capital is $300,000.
 The working capital ratio is simply the company’s current assets divided by its current liabilities (this is also know as the current ratio).
-In this example, the working capital ratio is $500,000 divided by $200,000, which is 2.5.
+In this example, the working capital ratio is $500,000 divided by $200,000, which is 2.5:1.

-At first glance, by looking at the current assets, you can see that the company appears to be growing.
-In the three-year period it has nearly doubled its current assets.
-But you can easily see that the liabilities grew, too.
+At first glance, by looking at your current assets, you can see that your company is growing.
+In this three-year period, you have nearly doubled your current assets.
+But you can see that the liabilities grew, too.
 The working capital ratio can be a useful tool in this situation to get a clearer picture.
-The ratio for the three years is calculated as follows:
+You calculate the ratio for the three years as follows:

-The trend of this business is now clearer.
-It is growing but at the expense of current liabilities that may be spiraling out of control.
-The first year the company was strong with a working capital ratio of 2, but by year three, the company is in a situation where the working capital ratio is only 1.
-If the trend continues, working capital will be negative in year four, and the company will begin experiencing liquidity problems.
-The downfall of the company might be right around the corner unless management makes some serious changes in the way the business operates.
+The trend of your business is now clearer.
+Your company is growing – but at the expense of current liabilities that may be too high and create issues for cash flow later on.
+The first year the company was strong with a working capital ratio of 2:1, but by year three, you’re in a situation where the working capital ratio is only 1:1.
+If the trend continues, you can face a negative working capital in year four, and you could begin experiencing liquidity problems.
+It might be time to make some serious changes in the way your business operates.

-Working capital is a simple tool that any business owner can use to quickly see the short-term financial strength of their company.
-A value below 1 is problematic and signals that operations in the company must change.
-A value between 1.5 and 2 is typically considered strong, and higher values indicate that management needs to utilize the company’s resources in a more efficient way.
+Working capital ratio is a simple tool that any business owner can use to quickly see the short-term financial strength of their company.
+A value below 1:1 is problematic and signals that operations in the company must change.
+A value around 2:1 is typically considered strong, and higher values indicate that you might benefit by reinvesting some of that working capital into your business.